huuminhn/Passenger_Choice_Behaviour/README.md

 ## Python: Classification and Prediction of Airlines and Airports choice.
 This project served as an academic project that is prohibited to share the original dataset and codes due to privacy.
-Summary of key findings and insights will be provided.
+Summary of key findings and insights will  provided.

 ---